5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 ### Disable Gatekeeper (optional)
 I disable Gatekeeper on my systems by default, since it blocks running scripts from github etc. To do so, enter `sudo spctl --master-disable` in Terminal.
 Disabling Gatekeeper in macOS Sequoia requires [additional steps](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Disable_Gatekeeper.md).

-### Fixing On-Board Audio with OCLP Mod (macOS Tahoe beta 2)
+### Fixing On-Board Audio with OCLP Mod (macOS Tahoe beta 2+)
-Apple deleted the AppleHDA required for on-board audio in macOS 26 beta 2.
+Apple deleted the `AppleHDA` component required for using analog on-board audio since macOS 26 beta 2.
 Since there's no official OCLP version available for macOS Tahoe yet, we are going to use [**OCLP Mod**](https://github.com/laobamac/OCLP-Mod/) to apply root patches – which will also install AppleHDA, thereby re-enabling audio. (&rarr; [Instructions](https://github.com/5T33Z0/OCLP4Hackintosh/blob/main/Enable_Features/Audio_Tahoe.md#instructions))

 ### Enable Intel WiFi (macOS Sequoia)
 In order for Wi-Fi to work in macOS Sequoia, you have to apply root patches with OpenCore Legacy Patcher.